Gradient boosting for extreme quantile regression: Introduction

-There are three main streams in the literature focusing on the estimation of covariate-dependent extreme quantiles.
-First, \cite{C05} and \cite{Wang2012} assume a linear form for the conditional quantile function in \eqref{eq:cond_quant} and derive estimators and asymptotic properties for extreme quantiles.
-The second stream uses the GPD to model threshold exceedances with parameters $\sigma$ and $\gamma$ in \eqref{eq:gpd} depending on the covariates via parametric or semi-parametric structures such as linear models \citep{DS90, WangTsai2009} and generalized additive models \citep{CDD05, you2019}.
-A third direction is to first estimate the conditional quantiles at moderately high levels by local smoothing methods and then to extrapolate to the extreme level \citep[e.g.,][]{Daouia2013, GardesStupfler2019, Velthoenetal2019}.
-While linear or additive models are restricted in their modelling flexibility, local smoothing methods on the other hand are known to be sensitive to the curse of dimensionality and work well only for a low-dimensional predictor space.
-To account for these issues for modern applications with complex data, tree-based methods are attractive due to their modelling flexibility and robustness in higher dimensions.
-A first attempt to use tree-based models in extreme value theory is the generalized Pareto regression tree by \cite{FLT19}, but the model reduces to a single tree and suffers from limited performance.
+\tcb{There are three main streams in the literature focusing on the estimation of covariate dependent extreme quantiles.
+First, a parametric form (e.g. linear) can be assumed for the conditional quantile function \eqref{eq:cond_quant} and estimators for extreme quantiles can be derived and studied as in \cite{C05}.
+The second stream uses GPD modeling of exceedances above a high threshold and assumes that the parameters $\sigma(\bb x)$ and $\gamma(\bb x)$ depend on the covariates via parametric or semi-parametric models \citep{DS90, WangTsai2009} or generalized additive models \citep{CDD05, you2019}.
+The third stream is a fully non-parametric local approach where local smoothing estimation techniques for the conditional quantile at moderately high levels are applied and then extrapolated to the extreme level.
+For example, \cite{Daouia2013} and \cite{Velthoenetal2019} apply kernel smooting estimation for the conditional tail distribution and the conditional quantile, respectively, and \citep{GardesStupfler2019} considers a covariate dependent adaption of Weissman's estimation for heavy-tailed data.} While linear or additive models are restricted in their modeling flexibility, local smoothing methods are known to be sensitive to the curse of dimensionality and work well only for a low-dimensional predictor space.
+To bypass these issues for modern applications with complex data, tree-based methods are attractive due to their modelling flexibility and robustness in higher dimensions.
+A first contribution to the use of tree-based models in extreme value theory is the generalized Pareto regression tree \cite{FLT19}, but a single tree is used resulting with a model with limited flexibility and predictive performance.